The Day the Ark Came Home — Modern Paraphrase | fresh.bible

 They were overjoyed.

 The cart rolled into the field of a man named of Beth-shemesh and stopped beside a large stone.
 Right there in the field, they broke apart the wood of the cart and offered the two cows as a to the Lord.
-The carefully took the down from the cart, along with the box of golden figures, and set everything on the great stone.
-The men of Beth-shemesh offered and to the Lord that very day.
+The carefully took the ark down from the cart, along with the box of golden figures, and set everything on the great stone.
+The men of Beth-shemesh offered burnt offerings and to the Lord that very day.

 There's something beautiful about this scene — ordinary people in the middle of an ordinary workday, and God just shows up.
-The didn't arrive with a military escort or a grand procession.
+The ark didn't arrive with a military escort or a grand procession.
 It came on a cart pulled by two crying cows into a wheat field.
 God doesn't always return to his people the way we'd script it.
 But he returns.

 And that great stone in field where they set the down?
 The text says it was still there as a witness when this account was written.
 A permanent marker in an ordinary field, reminding anyone who passed by: something happened here.
 God came back to his people in this spot.